Huntleys Point

 Huntleys Point is defined by its remarkable waterfront setting, with direct access to the Parramatta River foreshore and ferry services connecting residents to the Sydney CBD.
 The suburb is linked to Hunters Hill via the Tarban Creek Bridge to the north and is surrounded by the quiet, leafy streets of the Hunters Hill precinct.
 Residents enjoy a rare combination of bushland serenity, heritage streetscapes, and proximity to the city, with bus services also connecting to Ryde and Parramatta.
 The area is highly sought after by families and professionals who value privacy, water access, and the prestige of the Hunter's Hill address.

-Huntleys Point falls under postcode 2111 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Lane Cove electorate.
+Huntleys Point falls under postcode 2111 and is governed by the Hunters Hill Council (Local Government Area).
+For federal elections, residents vote in the electorate of Bennelong, while state elections fall under the Lane Cove electorate.

 Postcode